MasterOfZebra/freemarket/docs/API_REFERENCE.md

 ```

 **Security Features:**
-- Old refresh token marked as revoked
+- Old refresh token marked as revoked in Redis
-- New refresh token issued and stored
+- New refresh token issued and stored in cookie
 - Rate limited (5 requests per 5 minutes per IP)

+---

 ### POST `/auth/logout`
-Выход из системы и отзыв refresh токена.
+Logout the current user, clear refresh token cookie, and revoke the refresh token in Redis.

 **Request:** No body required